 - An amendment request should be submitted in a written memo to your MFF Project Manager outlining the specific change, reason for change, and impact on programming.
-Budget amendments cannot be made after August 15, 2019. - An updated Budget Worksheet should be included with your written request. - Discussion of these changes with your MFF Project Manager. - Total grant award cannot exceed what was approved in your subrecipient agreement.
+Budget amendments cannot be made after August 15, 2020.
+The budget narrative should include the following: - How much you are proposing to move, summarized by budget category. - Note budget category original amount and new, proposed amount. - Why you are requesting the change and how it affects programming. - An updated Budget Worksheet should be included with your written request. - Discussion of these changes with your MFF Project Manager. - Total grant award cannot exceed what was approved in your subrecipient agreement.